EddLabs/eddington/docs/contribution_guide.rst

 When writing code, please pay attention that you:

-1. Write your code clearly, with self-explainable functions and classes.
+1. Write your code clearly, with self-explainable variables, functions and classes.
 2. Reuse existing code when possible.
 3. Document new functions, classes, and modules (especially if they’re public).